Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 When the `do` statement is executed, the loop body is first executed, causing the message `T minus 10 and counting` to be printed and `i` to be decremented.
 The condition `i > 0` is now tested.
 Since 9 is greater than 0, the loop body is executed a second time.
 This process continues until the message `T minus 1 and counting` is printed and `i` becomes 0.
 The test `i > 0` now fails, causing the loop to terminate.
 As this example shows, the `do` statement is often indistinguishable from the `while` statement.
 The difference between the two is that the body of a `do` statement is always executed at least once; the body of a `while` statement is skipped entirely if the controlling expression is 0 initially.

-Incidentally, it’s a good idea to use braces in *all* do statements, whether or not they’re needed, because a `do` statement without braces can easily be mistaken fora `while` statement:
+Incidentally, it’s a good idea to use braces in *all* `do` statements, whether or not they’re needed, because a `do` statement without braces can easily be mistaken for a `while` statement:

 ```C
 do